michael2012z/BitBible/markdown/KJV/files/2Chr.md

 9. And she gave the king an hundred and twenty talents of gold, and of spices great abundance, and precious stones: neither was there any such spice as the queen of Sheba gave king Solomon.

-10. And the servants also of Huram, and the servants of Solomon, which brought gold from Ophir, brought algum trees and precious stones.algum…: also called, almug trees
+10. And the servants also of Huram, and the servants of Solomon, which brought gold from Ophir, brought algum trees and precious stones.

-11. And the king made of the algum trees terraces to the house of the Lord, and to the king’s palace, and harps and psalteries for singers: and there were none such seen before in the land of Judah.terraces: or, stairs: Heb. highways
+11. And the king made of the algum trees terraces to the house of the Lord, and to the king’s palace, and harps and psalteries for singers: and there were none such seen before in the land of Judah.

 12. And king Solomon gave to the queen of Sheba all her desire, whatsoever she asked, beside that which she had brought unto the king.
 So she turned, and went away to her own land, she and her servants.

 13. Now the weight of gold that came to Solomon in one year was six hundred and threescore and six talents of gold;

 14. Beside that which chapmen and merchants brought.
-And all the kings of Arabia and governors of the country brought gold and silver to Solomon.governors: or, captains
+And all the kings of Arabia and governors of the country brought gold and silver to Solomon.

 15. And king Solomon made two hundred targets of beaten gold: six hundred shekels of beaten gold went to one target.